-Alice Zaslavsky is a food literacy advocate, resident Culinary Correspondent for ABC News Breakfast and ABC Radio, author of Alice’s Food A-Z, and creator of Phenomenom, a free digital toolbox helping teachers slip more serves of veg into the curriculum.
+Alice Zaslavsky is a food literacy advocate, resident Culinary Correspondent for ABC News Breakfast and ABC Radio, author of In Praise of Veg and Alice’s Food A-Z, and creator of Phenomenom, a free digital toolbox helping teachers slip more serves of veg into the curriculum.
 When she’s not on stage hosting international culinary talent, she’s at home testing recipes and trying not to wake her newish baby Hazel, otherwise known as The Nut.

 I know I’m in Melbourne when I do my weekend shop at one of the markets.
 It’s been a constant in my life for so many years, and there’s nothing I enjoy more than meandering through and stopping to chat at each stall.
 Mind you, the process has had to get decidedly more efficient with The Nut now, but she’s already become part of the fun, poking out of her shopping swag to say “more lion’s mane, thanks”.